The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Results and discussion

-Finally, we analyze the PL1 + PL2 + rSIS and PL1 + PL2 + rNIS models with the presence of external shear.
-We find that this significantly increases the fraction of candidates to 0.4\% in the PL1 + PL2 + rSIS+$\gamma_{\rm ext}$ case, and to 12\% for the PL1 + PL2 + rNIS+$\gamma_{\rm ext}$ class.
+In our analysis, we assumed the lensing galaxies to be close to isothermal based on the analysis of SLACS lenses (see Sect.~\ref{sec:intro} with a Gaussian prior centered on $\gamma=2.08)$.
+We tested the influence of this prior on our results by using a shallower slope of $\gamma=1.8$.
+We find that the exact candidate fraction is sensitive to the prior on $\gamma$ but our conclusions remain unchanged: a singular PL model for G1 and G2 cannot explain the observed image multiplicity, while models with cored PLs or a rSIS and rNIS model fit the observations.

-In the following, we describe and interpret in detail the results of each model class that produces the observed four images.
+Finally, we analyzed the PL1 + PL2 + rSIS and PL1 + PL2 + rNIS models with the presence of external shear.
+We find that the addition of external shear significantly increases the fraction of candidates to 0.4\% in the PL1 + PL2 + rSIS+$\gamma_{\rm ext}$ case, and to 12\% for the PL1 + PL2 + rNIS+$\gamma_{\rm ext}$ class.
+In the following, we provide a detailed description and interpretation of the results for each model class that produces the observed four images.